-Since its establishment seven years ago, the FH Foundation has studied the 1998 World Health Organization (WHO) Report on Familial Hypercholesterolemia (FH).
+Since its establishment seven years ago, the Family Heart Foundation has studied the 1998 World Health Organization (WHO) Report on Familial Hypercholesterolemia (FH).
 The 11 recommendations within the document guide our strategic efforts to address the large gaps in diagnosis and care of FH in the United States.
-At the 20th anniversary of this landmark report, the FH Foundation recognized an opportunity to reexamine the original recommendations and engage the global community to discuss progress that has been made since the 1998 report and gaps in implementation that continue to exist today.
+At the 20th anniversary of this landmark report, the Family Heart Foundation recognized an opportunity to reexamine the original recommendations and engage the global community to discuss progress that has been made since the 1998 report and gaps in implementation that continue to exist today.

-At the first Global Call to Action on Familial Hypercholesterolemia meeting on October 3, 2018, the FH Foundation convened FH experts, physicians, FH advocacy organizations, as well as, the original authors of the 1998 WHO Report on FH.
-The FH Foundation’s vision was to collaborate with the Global FH Network and World Heart Federation to come together as a unified community to make substantial progress towards formulating an expert consensus on methods to elevate FH as a public health priority around the globe.
+At the first Global Call to Action on Familial Hypercholesterolemia meeting on October 3, 2018, the Family Heart Foundation convened FH experts, physicians, FH advocacy organizations, as well as, the original authors of the 1998 WHO Report on FH. the Family Heart Foundation’s vision was to collaborate with the Global FH Network and World Heart Federation to come together as a unified community to make substantial progress towards formulating an expert consensus on methods to elevate FH as a public health priority around the globe.

-Jasmine Patel, MPH, Community Relations Manager of the FH Foundation, introduced the initiative to the group and announced that the FH Foundation had successfully brought together stakeholders from 23 countries around the world to share their insights and expertise.
+Jasmine Patel, MPH, Community Relations Manager of the Family Heart Foundation, introduced the initiative to the group and announced that the Family Heart Foundation had successfully brought together stakeholders from 23 countries around the world to share their insights and expertise.
 “We have a diverse representation from low, middle, and high income regions throughout the world in this room.”

 Directly following this heartfelt welcome, Dr. Børge Nordestgaard, MD, from the University of Copenhagen discussed progress made internationally to improve the diagnosis rates of FH.
 Currently, less than 10% of the FH population around the world has been identified, except for a few Western European countries with active FH screening programs, however we still have a long way to go.